News about Art History

 Applications are invited for a partial studentship on the Buckingham University MA in Decorative Arts and Historic Interiors starting September 2014.
 Generously funded by the Leche Trust, the bursary, worth £7500, will cover 82% of the course fees for EU students and 55% for international students.
 Deadline for applications: 23 June 2014.
 Read more.

-Conference: A Window on Antiquity: the Topham Collection at Eton College Library (17 May)
+Conference: A Window on Antiquity: the Topham Collection at Eton College Library (17 May 2013)

 Congratulations to Tom Smith, one of our current students on the MA in Decorative Arts and Historic Interiors, who will be joining the Royal Collection on a nine-month internship contract to work on projects in the Decorative Arts.
 The Royal … Read more

 The Department is very pleased to welcome Dr Adriano Aymonino, who will be joining the University to head the new BA in Art History and Heritage Management.
 Dr Aymonino recently held postdoctoral fellowships at the Paul Mellon Centre for Studies … Read more

 Buckingham’s first students on the new Art History and Heritage Management BA having been spending their initial term in Florence.
 The photo shows them with Michael Liversidge, Florence Programme Director, enjoying a typical Florentine autumn sunset.